 |

-Other columns are allowed in the file however they are not used by Excel To KML.
+Any additional columns are ignored.
+They are not used by Excel To KML.

 |